Daniel Kahneman Collegiate Professor of Information

 Distinguished Visiting Professor

 Yan Chen is the Daniel Kahneman Collegiate Professor in the School of Information at the University of Michigan.
 She also holds an appointment as a research professor with the U-M Institute for Social Research.
-Her research interests are in behavioral and experimental economics, market and mechanism design, and public economics.
-She conducts both theoretical and experimental research.
+Her research interests are in behavioral and experimental economics, market design, and the economics of information technology.
+She has served in various editorial positions, including an Advisory Editor at Games and Economic Behavior (2013-2020) and a Department Editor (Behavioral Economics and Decision Analysis) at Management Science (2018-2022).
+She was the president (2015-17) of the Economic Science Association.

 Working Papers:

-• Motivating Experts to Contribute to Digital Public Goods: A Personalized Field Experiment on Wikipedia.
+• Crowdsourcing Digital Public Goods: A Field Experiment on Metadata Contributions.

 Selected Publications: